-[36] Whether a decision to close a refugee reception office is rationally related to these purposes, this Court has held, 'is a factual enquiry blended with a measure of judgment'.

-[37] To begin with, on the facts, the closure of the Crown Mines and Port Elizabeth Refugee Reception Offices could never be put up as a reason for closing the Cape Town Refugee Reception Office.
-Rationality entails that the impugned decision is founded on reason.
-This 'reason' is inexplicable and irrational: in December 2011 the decision to close down the Crown Mines Refugee Reception Office was reviewed and set aside by the North Gauteng High Court and remitted to the Director-General for reconsideration.
+[36] Whether a decision to close a refugee reception office is rationally related to these purposes, this Court has held, 'is a factual enquiry blended with a measure of judgment'.18 the Cape Town Refugee Reception Office.
+Rationality entails that the impugned decision is founded on reason.19 This 'reason' is inexplicable and irrational: in December 2011 the decision to close down the Crown Mines Refugee Reception Office was reviewed and set aside by the North Gauteng High Court and remitted to the Director-General for reconsideration.
 The Director-General has still not complied with that order.
 Similarly, in mid-2012 the Eastern Cape High Court reviewed and set aside the decision to close down the Port Elizabeth Refugee Reception Office.
 An appeal to this Court was dismissed with costs, and in March 2015 the first to third respondents were ordered to restore the refugee reception services to the Port Elizabeth Office by 1 July 2015.
-A further appeal to the Constitutional Court was also dismissed.
-The respondents have not complied with this order either.
+A further appeal to the Constitutional Court was also dismissed.20 The respondents have not complied with this order either.
 I revert to these aspects below.